- Professional writer since 1995.

 Robyn graduated in 1997 with college and university honors.
 She headed back to California, where she was a technical writer for Netscape, then Hotmail.

 Robyn decided that she’d try something new, and moved to New Hampshire in October 1998.
 At first, Robyn worked for a small start-up, E-Travel, then Oracle bought E-Travel, and she transferred to Oracle Documentation Tools.
 Fate again took hold and this California girl returned to California.

 After leaving Oracle, Robyn spent almost four years at Avanquest, working intimately with internationalization and translation teams.
 She chose to explore freelance opportunities, resulting in a variety of new writing.
 She forayed into blogging and social media, where she thrives.
 Her broad experiences make her suited to technical writing, marketing communications, editing, blogging, copywriting, and other types of informative nonfiction.

 After several years of freelancing, Robyn was a contractor for Wells Fargo National Bank, NA, writing and editing banking procedures.
 She found the material interesting and her co-workers quite supportive.
 She left the contract life for a position as the first full-time technical writer for Vlocity, Inc., a start up that creates industry vertical cloud-based applications for the Salesforce platform.
-She’s now seeking opportunities that meet her desire for challenge, direction, and process.
+She’s now seeking opportunities that meet her desire for challenge and direction.

 See Robyn on LinkedIn.